 Pharmacists require exposure to expert courses that boost their clinical decision-making skills in the area of antimicrobial therapy.
 Such training should be based on case studies that mirror actual real-life situations pharma professionals deal with on a day-to-day basis.

 Some forward-thinking professional organizations are creating “AMR Specialists” through advanced certification programs.
 These pharmacists become the local experts who can guide their colleagues through particularly thorny resistance challenges.
-It is just like having an antimicrobial resistance coach on speed dial.
+It is just like having an antimicrobial resistance coach on the speed dial.

 2. Regulatory frameworks for strict implementation of rules